p058/p058.github.io/_posts/2017-02-10-word2vec-apps.markdown

 categories: Machine Learning
 ---

-In machine learning sometimes we come across features which  may not have any value to the model by themselves but including additional metadata associated with such features could be useful and a very good example of such feature is app bundle id's used by a user.
+In machine learning sometimes we come across features which may not have any value to the model by themselves but including additional metadata associated with such features could be useful and a very good example of such a feature is app bundle id's(or apps) used by a user.
 The app ID in itself may not be very useful as a feature in a model but app descriptions, app category, rating e.t.c could be very valuable depending on what we are modeling.
-In this post, we map a set of app ID's to vectors using word2vec.
+In this post, we map a set of app ID's to vectors using [word2vec](https://en.wikipedia.org/wiki/Word2vec).
+Word2Vec is a very useful model that embeds words into lower dimensional spaces.
+At a very very high level it maps a one hot encoded word vector to a lower dimensional vector and the lower dimensional vectors are fed as features into
+ML models.

 I pulled app descriptions for a sample of ~500 app bundle Ids and the sample can be downloaded [here](https://github.com/p058/word2vec-appdescriptions)

 First, we preprocess the app descriptions by removing stopwords, removing punctutation e.t.c